Plant Library

 Edible Qualities

-Caribbean Red Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Caribbean Red Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green peppers (which are technically 'berries') which are typically harvested when mature.
 The fruit will often fade to cherry red over time.
 The peppers have a fiery taste and a crisp texture.

 The peppers are most often used in the following ways: